 The 4D Theater is Legoland’s larger indoor theater which offers a number of 4D films including:

 Be part of the action with a number of fun and exciting attractions including:

 Miniland USA is a collection of LEGO scenes inspired by places all across the USA including New York City, Las Vegas and San Francisco.

-This amazing area was made from more than 32 million LEGO bricks and is in process of being transformed to a complete undercover structure.
+This amazing area was made from more than 32 million LEGO bricks and recently completed an undercover structure.